MTD Software for Sole Traders. Your Spreadsheet Already Works.

 Finding Otis Through the HMRC Software Finder

 HMRC provides a software finder tool to help self-employed individuals find solutions that meet MTD requirements.
 While we'd love for you to choose Otis, here's how to navigate the tool and explore your options.
+Tap a step to expand it.

 This filters the tool to show software designed for individual tax reporting rather than corporate solutions.